Meet Ashleigh Sosebee

 Finishing Career Step Training and the CCS Exam in Record Time

 An accomplished student and forensics researcher, Ashleigh was well prepared to finish the Career Step course in record time.
 She began her training with Career Step in September and completed the courses by December the same year.
-Directly following her graduation, she sat for her Certified Coding Specialist (CCS) exam and passed.
+Directly following completion of her training, she sat for her Certified Coding Specialist (CCS) exam and passed.
 “Career Step did an excellent job getting me prepared for the certification exam,” said Ashleigh.
 “The in-depth detail they covered regarding coding processes, coding rules, guidelines, regulations, and the medical terminology gave me a very strong background going in.”

 She worked with a temp agency to land her first medical coding job working in-office at a small local hospital in Kentucky.
 Since most medical coding jobs require a year or more of experience before allowing employees to work from home, she worked with them for the required year and then began looking for a work-from-home position.
 She found the right fit working with Parallon, where she has now been employed for more than two years.
 She started in Parallon’s “New Graduate” program.
 After completing that program, Ashleigh was a pool coder, coding charts such as overflow charts.